jaymcole/DungeonCrawler2/README.md

 8. Loot!
    - Items/Loot can be found throughout the dungeon or by defeating dungeon monsters.
 9. Record keeping system
-   - Keeps track of various ingame stats (time played/attribute points spent/damage dealt/damage taken and many more)
+   - Keeps track of various in-game stats (time played/attribute points spent/damage dealt/damage taken and many more)
    - Allows for developers to quickly and easily add new stats to record with just two short lines of code.
 10. Custom asset/resource manager
     - Ensures duplicate resources aren't loaded into memory.